oliverfriedmann/metapostgraphs/README.md

-metapostgraphs
+MetapostGraphs
 ==============

-A library that allows you to draw graphs using metapost and latex
+A library that allows you to draw graphs using metapost and latex.

+It is being developed and maintained at the chair for theoretical computer science of the University of Munich, Germany.

 Version 0.1 (c) Oliver Friedmann, University of Munich

 See the demos folder for examples.

 To compile the demos, simply write:
 > mpost simple_graph.mp ; mpost simple_graph.mp ; pdflatex simple_fig.tex

 > mpost complex_graph.mp ; mpost complex_graph.mp ; pdflatex complex_fig.tex